linuxdeepin/deepin-manual/manual-assets/professional/deepin-editor/en_US/index.md

 ### Translate

 1. Enable **Translation** in **Control Center** > **Assistive Tools** and set the corresponding language pairs according to your needs.
 2. Select the texts to be translated in Text Editor.
-Right-click to select **Translate** and the texts selected will be translated into the target language.
+Right-click and select **Translate**, and the texts selected will be translated into the target language.

 ![translate](jpg/translate.png)